v1ta/ZonamaDev/README.md

 Zonama - The living planet, or in our world an easily deployed development environment for working on the server code of swgemu's Core3 (https://www.swgemu.com/)

+## Branches / Versions

+In general you should not worry about what branch you're on.
+The bootstrap script will do this for you.
+That said knowledge is power so here's a summary of the branches in this repo:

+* release-1.5 - Stable, Box 1.5 (Debian 9), Jan 1, 2018 to ...
+* release-1.4 - Legacy, Box 1.4.5 (Debian 8), Dec 31, 2016 to Dec 31, 2017
+* master - Current bleeding edge mess, much pain here padawan

 ## Windows Host

 #### Minimum requirements